Royal Caribbean Ships by Size (2023): Best List

 Jewel of the Seas is the fourth ship in the Radiance Class and is 90,090 GT’s.
 She carries 2,191 passengers (based on two per cabin) with a total guest capacity of 2,702.
 She took her maiden voyage on May 8, 2004.

-Radiance of the Seas is the first ship in the Radiance Class and is 90,090 GT’s.
-She carries 2,143 passengers (based on two per cabin) with a total guest capacity of 2,466.
+Radiance of the Seas is the first ship in the Radiance Class and is 90,090 GT.
+She carries 2,143 passengers (based on two per cabin) and has a total guest capacity of 2,466.

-Serenade of the Seas is the third ship in the popular Radiance Class and is 90,090 GT’s.
-She carries 2,143 passengers (based on two per cabin) with a total guest capacity of 2,476.
+Serenade of the Seas is the third ship in the popular Radiance Class and is 90,090 GT.
+She carries 2,143 passengers (based on two per cabin) and has a total guest capacity of 2,476.
 She took her maiden voyage on August 25, 2003.

 Enchantment of the Seas is the third ship in the Vision Class and is 82,910 GT’s.
 The ship was built at Kvaerner Masa-Yards, Helsinki, Finland.
-The 12 deck ship took her maiden voyage on July 13, 1997.
-This ship is very unique since she was Lengthened by 73 feet in June 2005 with a new section being inserted in her mid-section.
+The 12-deck ship took her maiden voyage on July 13, 1997.
+This ship is unique since it was lengthened by 73 feet in June 2005 with a new section inserted in her mid-section.
 The result is a very unique look and greater size than her sisters.
 She carries 2,252 passengers (based on two per cabin) with a total guest capacity of 2,730.

-Grandeur of the Seas is the first ship in the Vision Class and is 73,817 GT’s.
-She carries 1,992 passengers (based on two per cabin) with a total guest capacity of 2,440.
-The 12 deck ship took her maiden voyage on December 14, 1996.
+Grandeur of the Seas is the first ship in the Vision Class and is 73,817 GT.
+She carries 1,992 passengers (based on two per cabin) and has a total guest capacity of 2,440.
+The 12-deck ship took her maiden voyage on December 14, 1996.

 List of Royal Caribbean ship classes by size